wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 ```PowerShell
 az group delete --name myResourceGroup
 ```
-This process will take 2 to 3 minutes.
+This process takes 2 to 3 minutes.

 ## Demo: Use AppLocker in a Windows Virtual Desktop environment